The Current Status of Crypto Adoption in Namibia

 Reduced Transaction Cost

-International crypto-transactions, in particular, bypass intermediaries; this, in turn, could reduce the cost of remittances and/or cross-border payments for individuals and small enterprises.
+International crypto-transactions, in particular, bypass intermediaries; this, in turn, could reduce the cost of remittances and cross-border payments for individuals and small enterprises.
+For Namibians working abroad or businesses engaging in international trade, this represents significant savings.

 Economic Growth and Tax Revenue